notalim/intermediate-statistics-ca-notes/notes.md

 detrended QQ plot: `qqline(x)`

-> **Tip**: you can always see the history of your console in the upper right corner, so if you ever need to remember a command you used last time you opened _R Studio_, you can always see it there.
+> **Tip**: you can always see the history of your console in the upper right corner, so if you ever need to remember a command you used last time you opened _RStudio_, you can always see it there.

 ## Lecture 2